nrwl/nx/docs/angular/getting-started/nx-setup.md

 └── tsconfig.base.json
 ```

-Nx makes it easy to split up your code into separate projects.
+Nx helps split up your code into separate projects.
 Projects come in two varieties - applications and libraries.

 `/apps/` contains the application projects.
 This is the main entry point for a runnable application.
 We recommend keeping applications as light-weight as possible, with all the heavy lifting being done by libraries that are imported by each application.